 Use strong soapy water with a stainless steel scrubber to remove the tea stain.
 Test before using the scrubber.

 - Milton Fluid

 Dilute as directed and leave until the stains disappear.

 Drop one tablet into the cup with warm water and leave until all the stains disappear.

 You could try soaking your cups overnight in boiling water with a mixture of EITHER:

-Please note that Milton, bleach, hydrogen peroxide and most sterilizing tablets will only discolour the tea and coffee stains rather than remove them, so you will likely find that they will return as soon as you have your next cup of tea.
+Please note that Milton, bleach, hydrogen peroxide, and most sterilizing tablets will only discolor the tea and coffee stains rather than remove them, so you will likely find that they will return as soon as you have your next cup of tea.

-I prefer not to use bleach to clean tea stains as it’s such a toxic chemical.
-As you can see from above, there are so many more effective ways of getting tea stains out of mugs than using bleach.
+I prefer not to use bleach to clean tea stains as it’s a toxic chemical.
+As you can see from above, there are many more effective ways of getting tea stains out of mugs than bleach.

 The tannin in the tea is what stains your cup.
-People who live in areas which have hard water are more likely to have tea-stained cups than folks who come from areas with soft water.
+People who live in hard water areas are more likely to have tea-stained cups than folks who come from locations with soft water.